 This small city southeast of Paris, easily accessible by train, has

-almost a mile of its old mediaeval ramparts, including two city gates,
+almost a mile of its old medieval ramparts, including two city gates,

 © About-France.com 2007 - 2023 except where otherwise stated.